abhinavrau/velvet/README.md

 ## Features
 - Call [Vertex AI Search](https://cloud.google.com/enterprise-search) API from the command line
-- Output to CSV, JSONL
-- Ouput to a human readable table format.
+- Output to CSV, JSONL and to a human readable table format.
-- Batch verification for Acceptance testing.
-Produces:
+- Batch verification for Acceptance testing with CSV file with queries and expected summary and document links and produces:
-    - Summary Precision : semantically match using PaLM2 text-bison
+  - **Summary Precision**: semantically match using PaLM2 text-bison
   - Precision@0, Mean Average Precision (mAP), Mean Reciprocal Rank (MRR), Normalized Discounted Cumulative Gain (NDCG).
-- Summary of MMR, mAP, NDCG
+  - Overall Summary precision and MMR with ability to fail the script if below threshold.
-- Single Bash script [vlvt](vlvt) with minimal dependencies so its easy to integrate into CI pipelines.
+- Single Bash script [vlvt](vlvt) with minimal dependencies so its easy to make changes and integrate into your workflow.

+## Limitations
+  - Currently only supports unstructured search.

 ## Examples
 The folliwng use the Alphabet annual reports and 10K filings.
 See [this link](https://cloud.google.com/generative-ai-app-builder/docs/try-enterprise-search#create_and_preview_a_search_app_for_unstructured_data_from) on how to set it up.